amandaguglieri/hackinglife/docs/emacs.md

 ### Clipboard

 Another cool functionality in emacs is that clipboard has history.
-If having a blank character at the end of the line wasn't not enough for just falling in love, now I cannot make excuses.
-The ability to navigate through the history of yanked code turns emacs into what you need.
+If having a blank character at the end of the line wasn't not enough for just falling in love with emacs, now you cannot make excuses.
+The ability to navigate through the history of yanked code turns emacs into exactly what you have dreaming with.

 ```
 # Browse the clipboard to older yanked text.